rwb27/openflexure_microscope_software/microscope_characterisation/README.md

 ```bash
 python acquire_zstack.py ce/usaf_zstack 100 20
 ```
-The arguments in the command above are
+The arguments in the command above are:
 1. The folder where you want to save images (nb it should not exist - you can remove it with rmdir ce/usaf_zstack if the command failed previously)
-2. The number of microsteps to move
+2. The number of microsteps to move (100 is appropriate for a 40x objective, 40 or even 20 is appropriate for 100x)
 3. The number of images to acquire

 Next, run ``python microscope_control.py`` again, and centre the vertical edge of a large square in the field of view.
 You should see something that looks like the image below: